 The best preparation is to do your own child support calculation.
 For instructions, use our pamphlet Support and Debt for Past Support: How Much Do I Owe?

 What do I bring to the hearing?

-Bring all the information that you need to figure out your current weekly child support and your debt for past support.
+Bring all the information you need to show your income, expenses, and health insurance costs.
+This information will be used to figure out your current weekly child support and your debt for past support.
 This evidence can be documents, your testimony, and statements of witnesses.
 Bring any information you can get to show whether you can get health insurance through an employee or group plan and how much it would cost.

 Here is a sample checklist of evidence you could bring with you to the hearing:

 Proof of Your Income